 It was from a photo shoot for Better Homes and Gardens Magazine and also appeared in This Old House Magazine.

 An analogy would be how much less outgoing you are at a party when you get there are realize you totally over- or under-dressed.

 The same will happen with your marketing.
 If you don’t feel you look right, you won’t try to draw attention to yourself.

 And if you have a Gravatar, your photo will even appear next to your name every time you comment on a blog.

 Ideally, you’ll use the same headshot across all of these to help strangers become familiar with who you are.
 Over time, they will start to recognize you.

 You might even include your headshot on your home staging business card.
 This is helpful if you’re attending networking events.
 It will make it easier for people to remember who you are when they come home with a fist full of business cards.

-Special thanks to Catherine McDaniel and Susan Atwell for their permission to use their photos as examples.
+Special thanks to Kasia McDaniel and Susan Atwell for their permission to use their photos as examples.

 Are your headshots ready for a makeover?
 Please share in the comments below and add any questions or new ideas to this discussion!